Spearfishing Beginners Course

 When and Where?

 Unless otherwise privately arranged, the theory sessions for this course begin at 5:00pm Thursday evening at your local Adreno store (Sydney; Melbourne; Perth) with the Thursday evening pool session held at a pool close to the store.
-Saturday and Sunday ocean segments typically run from 9:00am - 4:30pm and are flexible with location due to environmental conditions.
+Saturday ocean segments typically run from 9:00am - 4:30pm and are flexible with location due to environmental conditions.
 The location and specific timing of each day will be advised by your instructor on the Thursday evening, however the below is a rough guide.

 4:00pm - Meet at your closest Adreno Store for gear selection and rigging demonstration